debian-pi/raspbian-ua-netinst/README.md

 The default **root** password is **raspbian**.

 > Set new root password: `passwd`
 > Configure your default locale: `dpkg-reconfigure locales`
 > Configure your timezone: `dpkg-reconfigure tzdata`

-> Install latest kernel and firmware package: `apt-get update && apt-get install linux-image-rpi-rpfv raspberrypi-bootloader-nokernel`
+The latest kernel and firmware packages are now automatically installed during the unattended installation process.
-> Replace old kernel.img with latest kernel: `cp /vmlinuz /boot/kernel.img`
+When you need a kernel module that isn't loaded by default, you will still have to configure that manually.
-> Reboot to new kernel and firmware: `reboot`
+Also, when a new kernel becomes available in the archives, you have to tell the system to use the new kernel by doing:

-Installing the firmware package is **strongly** recommended because the installer does not install any kernel modules which are required for ipv6, sound and many more stuff you might need.
+`cp /vmlinuz /boot/kernel.img`

 > Optional: `apt-get install raspi-copies-and-fills` for improved memory management performance.
 > Optional: Create a swap file with `dd if=/dev/zero of=/swap bs=1M count=512 && mkswap /swap` (example is 512MB) and enable it on boot by appending `/swap none swap sw 0 0` to `/etc/fstab`.

 Reinstalling or replacing an existing system
 --------------------------------------------
 If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
-Make sure you still have _kernel_emergency.img_ and _installer.cpio.gz_ in your _/boot_ partition.
+Make sure you still have _kernel_install.img_ and _installer.cpio.gz_ in your _/boot_ partition.
 If you are replacing your existing system which was not installed using this method, make sure you copy those two files in and the installer _config.txt_ from the original image.

     mv /boot/config-reinstall.txt /boot/config.txt
     reboot